Nithronverse/NithronOS/docs/admin/first-boot.md

 # First Boot (Admin)

-On first boot, `nosd` generates a one-time 6‑digit OTP and prints it to the console (systemd unit uses `StandardOutput=journal+console`).
+On first boot, `nosd` ensures a one-time 6‑digit OTP exists and prints it to both console and logs on every `nosd` start while in first‑boot mode (unit uses `StandardOutput=journal+console`).
 The web UI detects setup state and routes to `/setup`.

 ## Flow
 1) OTP: Enter the OTP (valid ~15 minutes).
 The UI receives a temporary setup token (memory only).